faucetsdn/daq/docs/topologies.md

 is most useful for basic system sanity checks and system development.
 See the `misc/faucet.yaml` or `misc/faucet_multi.yaml` files for examples of how this is configured.

-2. _Adapter_: This uses one or more physical USB interfaces to allow external ethernet connections.
+2. _Adapter_: This uses one or more physical USB interfaces to directly connect devices (no external switch).
 There is no particular limit on the number of devices that can be connected this way except for the limitations of the host's USB subsystem.
-See the notes at the top of the `misc/faucet.yaml` file for instructions on how to configure this setup, and `misc/system.conf.example_phy` for a specific example.
+See the notes at the top of the `misc/faucet.yaml` file for instructions on how to configure this setup.

 3. _Test Lab_: Use one external OpenFlow network switch detailed in the [test lab setup](test_lab.md) documentation.
 This is primarily designed for testing small